Mugen-Builders/cartesi-co-processor-tutorial/installation.md

 ### Nonodo

 [Nonodo](https://github.com/Calindra/nonodo) is a development node for Cartesi Rollups that was designed to work with applications running in the host machine instead of the Cartesi Machine.
-So, the application developer doesn't need to be concerned with compiling their application to RISC-V. The application back-end should run in the developer's machine and call the Rollup HTTP API to process advance and inspect inputs.
+So, the developer doesn't need to be concerned with compiling their application to RISC-V. The application back-end should run in the developer's machine and call the Rollup HTTP API to process advance and inspect inputs.
 Nonodo is a valuable development workflow help, but there are some caveats the developer must be aware of.

 Install Nonodo, a local testing tool emulating Cartesi's Node, using npm: